-Homeopathy is a system of medicine based on principles laid down over 200 years ago by a German physician, Samuel Hahnemann.
-By utilising the principle of ‘Similars’ or ‘Like Cures Like’ and using only the smallest doses of non toxic medicinal substances, the therapy is both safe and effective.
+Homeopathy, part of the natural health modalities, is a system of complementary medicine based on principles established over 200 years ago by German physician Samuel Hahnemann.
+By utilising the principle of ‘Similars’ or ‘Like Cures Like’ and using only the smallest doses of non-toxic substances, the therapy is both safe and effective.

-Homeopathic teatment is directed at the whole person.
-A well selected homeopathic remedy can gently stimulate the natural healing forces of the body to bring about health.
+Homeopathic treatment is directed at the whole person.
+A well-selected homeopathic remedy can gently stimulate the natural healing forces of the body to bring about health.

-Using the Law of Similars, homeopaths match the symptoms of the patient to the symptoms produced by a medicinal substance when given to a healthy person.
-The testing of a substance on healthy persons is known as a ‘proving’.
+Using the Law of Similars, homeopaths match the symptoms of the patient to the symptoms produced by a substance when given to a healthy person.
+The testing of the substance on healthy persons is known as a ‘proving’.

 The symptoms produced in provings form the content of our ‘database’, known in homeopathy as the Materia Medica.
-It is the knowledge held within the Materia Medica that enables the homeopath to find the precise medicinal substance suited to the individual patient’s needs, thereby bringing about an effective cure.
+It is the knowledge held within the Materia Medica that enables the homeopath to find the precise remedy suited to the individual patient’s needs, thereby bringing about an effective cure.

 Minimum dose homeopathic remedies are largely derived from animal, plant and mineral sources.
 They are made using a method of serial dilution.
 The microdoses produced are called potentised remedies.
 The high dilutions produce extremely safe and effective medicines.

-Find out more about homeopathy and learn to use it in the home, in first aid situations and acute conditions – refer to our Introductory Courses.
+Find out more about homeopathy and learn to use it in the home, in first aid situations and acute conditions refer to our Diplomas and Introductory Courses:

 Clicking on any of the links below will enable you to find out more in depth information about Homeopathy: